tobya/DocTo/pages/all/ConvertDocToFileWithWebhookPDF.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format and fire a webhook on conversion? "
+    "title" : "How do I Convert a Microsoft Word Doc to a Adobe PDF Format and fire a webhook on conversion? " }
-}

-Adobe Acrobat Portable Document Format
+Adobe PDF Format
 ==

-How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format (PDF) and fire a webhook on conversion?
+How do I Convert a Microsoft Word Doc to a Adobe PDF Format (PDF) and fire a webhook on conversion?
 -

 It is very simple to convert a Word Document to a PDF file  on the command line using [Docto](https://github.com/tobya/docto).
 You can also do this easily in Microsoft Word, but sometimes it helps to be able to do it from the command line.
 And its really simple to fire a webhook that you can recieve at any website.
 Just use the `-W` parameter.

-The command line below shows how you can convert a Microsoft Word Document to a Adobe Acrobat Portable Document Format file - PDF and fire a webhook.
+The command line below shows how you can convert a Microsoft Word Document to a Adobe PDF Format file - PDF and fire a webhook.

 Command Line
 -